OLMS99/DualNet_ImageSegmentation/README.md

-The project involves modifying this implementation of dualnet to perform image segmentation in a private dataset
+The fork focuses in an attempt of modifying this implementation of dualnet to perform image segmentation in a private dataset

+the modifications planned were:

+- change the models in the slow and fast learners
+- change classifier to a FCN head for image segmentation
+- add loss functions focal_loss and dice_loss from kornia package
+- possible cleaning

 **the original readme of the project:**